Manila court OKs US request for terror suspect's extradition

 Presiding Judge Rosalyn Mislos-Loja granted the U.S. request in a July 23 ruling which The Associated Press obtained Friday and ordered Russell Langi Salic to be extradited to the U.S. to face the charges.
 Salic, who is detained in Manila, has denied the charges, opposed his extradition and can appeal.

+Last year, U.S. prosecutors said Salic was one of three Islamic State group sympathizers who plotted bombings and shootings in 2016 in New York before U.S. agents thwarted the plot.

+Salic was taken into custody in Manila last year.
+Canadian citizen Abdulrahman El Bahnasawy was arrested in the U.S. in 2016 and has pleaded guilty, and an American of Pakistani origin, Talha Haroon, was arrested in Pakistan in the same year.

-Salic allegedly sent about $423 from the Philippines to an undercover FBI agent posing as an Islamic extremist to help fund the planned attacks, according to court documents made public in New York.
+Salic is alleged to have sent about $423 from the Philippines in May 2016 to an undercover FBI agent posing as an Islamic extremist to help fund the planned attacks.
+Salic told the agent he intended to continue sending money in support of the Islamic State group, according to court documents that have been made public in New York.

+The documents said Salic, who used the alias Abu Khalid, allegedly told the agent his ultimate goal was to join the Islamic State group in Syria but that "it would be a great pleasure if we can slaughter" people in New York.

+Transaction records obtained by the FBI show that in addition to the $423, Salic allegedly made multiple money transfers in 2015 and 2016 in support of the Islamic State group ranging from $180 to $435 to Australia, Lebanon, Malaysia and Palestine.
+He also sent money twice to Bosnia in April 2016, according to U.S. court documents.